 Typically, bond money is lodged with the RTA before keys to the rental property are provided.

-A person receiving bond money must lodge it within 10 days of receipt to the RTA for safekeeping during the tenancy.
+A person receiving bond money must generally lodge it within 10 days of receipt to the RTA for safekeeping during the tenancy.
 At the end of the agreement, either party can make a claim on the bond.

 Can a bond be transferred from one property to another?